-6. Screen Scotland
+5. Screen Scotland

 Screen Scotland is the dedicated partnership for screen in Scotland, delivering enhanced support for all aspects of Scotland's screen sector.
-Partners include Creative Scotland, Scotlish Enterprise, Highlands and Islands Enterprise, Skills Development Scotland, and the Scotlish Funding Council, with funding provided from the Scotlish Government through grant-in-aid and the National Lottery.
+Partners include Creative Scotland, Scottish Enterprise, Highlands and Islands Enterprise, Skills Development Scotland, and the Scottish Funding Council, with funding provided from the Scottish Government through grant-in-aid and the National Lottery.

-In 2022/23, Screen Scotland activities funded from National Lottery totalled £9.5 million, and this was used to support the following areas:
+In 2023/24, Screen Scotland activities funded from National Lottery totalled £8.1 million, and this was used to support the following areas:

-Screen Scotland Strand National Lottery spend in 2022/23 £'000 Details Film Development & Production 4,000 This fund supports the development and production funding for feature length films and documentaries made by filmmakers based in Scotland.
-Audience Development 1,105 The audience development fund provides funding for distribution and exhibition, and for film festivals.
-Film Festival Fund provided £528,000 to bring diverse film programmes to audiences across Scotland.
-A total of 12 festivals were supported.
-Skills 1,362 The skills programmes provide funding for Improving employment opportunities in the sector through increased and co-ordinated opportunities for work-based learning, training and development.
-Talent Development 1,464 Funding of £1.2 million was provided for the Short Circuits project for two years.
+Screen Scotland Strand National Lottery spend in 2023/24 Details Film Development & Production £'000 4,542 This fund supports the development and production funding for feature length films and documentaries made by filmmakers based in Scotland.
+Audience Development 349 The audience development fund provides funding for distribution and exhibition, and for film festivals.
+Skills 1,059 The skills programmes provide funding for Improving employment opportunities in the sector through increased and co-ordinated opportunities for work-based learning, training and development.
+Talent Development 652 Funding was provided for the Short Circuits project.
 This is an ambitious new film talent initiative for Scotland delivered by Film City Futures in partnership with Glasgow Film Theatre and the BFI Network who provide £200,000 in funding for the project.
 Up to 9 short films will be produced and 5 feature length scripts will be developed through the programme each year.

-Screen Education 948 The Screen education programme provides funding for improving and expanding the provision of film and moving image education in every context, increasing its reach, depth and inclusivity.
-Business and Market Development 455 Business and market development funds support screen organisations throughout the sector to develop their activities in Scotland.
-EDI 119 EDI funds support screen organisations to increase diversity and run EDI programmes in Scotland.
+Screen Scotland Strand National spend in £'000 Lottery 2023/24 Details Screen Education 470 The Screen education programme provides funding for improving and expanding the provision of film and moving image education in every context, increasing its reach, depth and inclusivity.
+EDI 56 EDI funds support screen organisations to increase diversity and run EDI programmes in Scotland.

-7. Creative Industries
+6. Creative Industries

 The Creative Industries targeted budget is allocated to development work undertaken in support of the Creative Industries Strategy, which was published in May 2016.
 This strategy aims to support the development of sustainable creative businesses through a range of infrastructure, research and events projects.
+A total of £915,000 of grants and project expenses were spent in 2023/24.

-During 2022/23, the following projects were delivered from Creative Industries funds:
+The following projects were delivered from Creative Industries funds: